What is ETL (Extract, Transform, Load)?

 1. Extracting data from multiple systems and identifying the desired subset of data from various sources may be tedious.
 Scaling up as business data grows is challenging.

-2. High-volume data movement through ETL requires a lot of planning and effort to maintain consistency.
+2. High-volume data movement through Extract, Transform, Load requires a lot of planning and effort to maintain consistency.
 Validation of the incoming data may be tedious and time-consuming.

 3. Defining correct transformation rules in order to ensure that accurate source data is correctly loaded in the target tables.